callumanderson/automation-interview-test/README.md

 The technologies we are using for this technical test are Ruby, Watir and Cucumber.

-The first part of this test consists of a short exercise which should be answered using ruby.
+The first part of this test consists of a short exercise which should be answered using Ruby.
 You should use the provided file to write your answer to the question.
 Be sure to run the solution a couple of times to confirm it works.

 For the Cucumber + Watir portion of the exercise, you have been supplied a lightweight test harness which you will be expected to use.